Last updated 5/11/2017

 Boab Tree Uses

-The roots can also be eaten and have a pleasant crispy texture.
+The roots of saplings can also be eaten and have a pleasant crispy texture.
 More fibrous parts of the roots can be chewed to extract moisture.
 The young leaves can be used as a leafy vegetable or in salads.

 Some other uses include using the tree as a source of water, accessing the water stored within the trunk.
 The tree can be used as shelter (or a jail or pub, see notable examples section).
 Paintings and engravings can be made onto the hard surface of the nuts or fruit.